AVEVA/CONNECT-data-services-developer-docs/Content_Portal/visualize-data/visualize-data-overview.md

 ---
-uid: lpvisualizedataoverview
+uid: lpvisualizedata
 ---

-# Visualize data overview
+# Visualize data

 Use the Trend page in OCS to monitor assets, anticipate problems, and proactively perform preventative maintenance.
 On the Trend page, you can convert stream data to a graphic view, which can reveal patterns in your data, high points, or trouble spots.